 Note!
 Parsing the entire file as a JSON string will not work since all records are not wrapped in a JSON array.
 This was a design decision to make it easier to parse large files.

-Comma Seperated Values files format is formatted as described in RFC 4180 standard.
+Comma Separated Values files format is formatted as described in RFC 4180 standard.

 Values are quoted in double quotes